Chapter 6 : Planning Dates to Hogsmeade

 “Lily dearest, don’t you think it’s rather unnecessary to accompany me straight to the door of the hospital wing?
 After all, I am a grown man, and I’m sure you’d rather be spending this delightful Sunday morning catching up on beauty sleep.
 Not that you need it.
 You’re as beautiful as the sun.”
 I was probably laying it on a bit thick with my inane rambling.
 Hopefully it would still work.

-“Sirius cut the Hippogriff poop.
+“Sirius cut the Hippogriff crap.
 If you’re worried about me seeing Remus, I already know about his ‘condition’,” she said putting speech marks on either side of her head.
 “He asked Professor Dumbledore at the beginning of the year for permission to tell me, as he knew I would figure out why he skipped prefect duties once a month,” she continued talking while trying to ignore the expression on my face.
 She was doing a good job at it; as my mouth hung open in shock.

 “You…you… know?”
 I managed to mumble, hopefully not too incoherently.

-“And you’re not afraid, and you didn’t tell anyone?”
+I scowled at the mention of Snape.
+He had always been intent on ruining Remus' life when it really should have been mine and James' considering what we did to him.“And you’re not afraid, and you didn’t tell anyone?”
 I questioned, wanting to be sure where her allegiance lay.

 “Of course I’m not afraid.
 I know he’s perfectly safe the remaining twenty-seven days.
 Besides, I was brought up by a muggle family, without all the werewolf prejudice.
-I just used to think of werewolves as things that belonged in horror books.”
-She replied looking, unperturbed.
+I just used to think of werewolves as things that belonged in horror books,” she replied, looking unperturbed.

 “Sorry I accused you, Lily,” I said.
 “It’s just you can imagine what most people’s reactions would be – to run away screaming to all the passers-by what he was.”